Application Process (Fall 2018)

 Note: You must be logged into your Virginia Google account (@virginia.edu) to access any Google Drive files or forms linked below.

 - Submit a resume and an investment long/short memo on a company not currently in our portfolio.
 Please use this template to create your memo.
 We ask for a copy of your resume (one-page max), in addition to your memo (one-page max) as separate PDF documents.
 You can upload them here in our application by Thursday, September 6th, 2018 at 11:59 PM EST.

 - Here is Nathan Lin's (current manager) Nvidia ($NVDA) investment long memo as an example.
 It's done well for us, yielding us ~500%.

-- Try to attend one general information session (Monday, September 3rd from 7-8 PM & Tuesday, September 4th from 8-9 PM in Rouss & Robertson Halls 116, 6-7 PM), please revisit the calendar below).
-Attendance is taken during these information sessions, and we recommend attending, but is not necessary to apply to the Institute.
-The information session slide deck can be viewed here.
+- Try to attend one general information session (Monday, September 3rd from 7-8 PM & Tuesday, September 4th from 8-9 PM in Rouss & Robertson Halls 123).
+Attendance is taken during these information sessions, and we ask that you try to attend if you are interested in applying.

-MII managers will extend offers to roughly half of the candidates via email to move onto the interview stage of the application process.
+MII managers will extend offers to the interview stage of the application process.
 These offers will be given based off of candidates' resumes and investment memos.

 After these interviews, MII managers will extend final offers to join the investment institute as part of the Fall 2018 Analyst class prior to General Body Meeting #1 (tentatively Tuesday, September 4th).